It's 12AM. You've been drinking for a few hours. You feel good. The party isn't stopping anytime soon. Neither are you.

-> You might know of the n-body problem.
+You might know of the n-body problem.
 If not, don't wet yourself.
 It's simple.
-The n-body problem goes like this: problems with two variables are simple, but once you add a third you might as well shove a toenail in your eye.
+The n-body problem goes like this: with two variables, systems are simple and somewhat predictable.
+But once you add a third variable, you might as well shove a toenail in your eye.

-> Adding variables makes things more confusing, and more confusing things tend to lead to more problems.
+Adding variables makes things more confusing, and more confusing things tend to lead to more problems.
 Perhaps the scariest examples being forms of iatrogenics, which are problems caused by medical interventions.

 Get surgery, get a sponge left inside of your body.
 Get prescribed sixteen drugs, six of which conflict with each other.
 Go to a chiropractor and listen any single word that comes out of his or her mouth.